-Thanks to its world-renowned diamond industry and fast-growing service, tourism and manufacturing sectors, Botswana is classed as an upper-middle-income country.
+Thanks to Botswana's world-renowned diamond industry and fast-growing service, tourism and manufacturing sectors, it is classed as an upper-middle-income country.
 The economy is one of the most successful in Africa, with close economic links to South Africa.

 Relatively liberal economic policies and strong financial institutions all attract foreign investment, allowing for substantial economic growth.
 Botswana is also ranked among the least corrupt countries in the world, which suggests financial security.
 Relatively low tax controls are another incentive for expats to do business here.

 As the job market is growing, openings in diverse sectors are available.
 Here is an introduction to the economic climate and the best ways to secure a job in Botswana.

 Job market in Botswana

 Botswana’s wealth of minerals and raw materials cannot be overlooked when discussing the job market.
 Most of the country's exports are in unmounted diamonds.
 Botswana is also home to the Orapa diamond mine – the world's largest diamond mine by area.

 The country has experienced rapid growth in its ICT sector, driven by both public and private sector investment.
-This has led to an expansion in internet services, making it easier to do business, and find jobs within the information systems sector.
+This has led to an expansion in internet services, making it easier to do business, and to find jobs within the information systems sector.

-There is also a well-respected financial industry which attracts many expats.
+There is also a well-respected financial industry that attracts many expats.
 The Botswana Stock Exchange performs well, and several international and local banks operate here.

 The tourism industry is also thriving thanks to the country's immense biodiversity.
-Botswana is blessed with abundant wildlife, from lions and cheetahs to giraffes and antelope, as well as the natural landscapes of wetlands and the semi-arid sandy savannah of the Kalahari Desert.
+Botswana is blessed with abundant wildlife, as well as the natural landscapes of wetlands and the semi-arid sandy savannah of the Kalahari Desert.
 Jobs in tourism hope to conserve this natural beauty while boosting the economy at the same time.

 Finding a job in Botswana

 Many expats relocate to Botswana with a job in hand, such as through an intra-company transfer.
 This is often the case when working in the financial industry or for a large multinational.
 Other expats drawn to the country may need to look for work.